 During the 1600’s the first form of spiritual music was introduced by slaves when they would stay after regular worship services in churches or on plantations for singing and dancing.
 Slaves also held meetings at secret places to share their joy, pains, hopes, and to listen to preachers and sing spirituals for hours.

-In the late 1700′s these spirituals became known as negro spirituals, because they were first inspired by the message of Jesus Christ and his good news (gospel) of the bible, “you can be saved”.
+In the late 1700′s these spirituals became known as negro spirituals, because they were first inspired by the message of Jesus Christ and his good news (gospel) of the bible.
 After slavery negro spirituals began to change because blacks did not want to remember the songs that were song during slavery.